Allergic Rhinitis Treatments: Over-the-Counter Medicine continued...

 Other drugs.
 A few other over-the-counter drugs may help too.
+Nasacort is the only steroid nasal spray available over the counter.
+Many others are available by prescription, as mentioned below.
 Cromolyn sodium (NasalCrom) is a nasal spray that can ease a runny or itchy nose, sneezing, and a stuffy nose due to allergies.
 Allergy eye drops with the ingredients naphazoline and tetrahydrozoline can relieve red eyes.
 Other eye drops with ketotifen, an antihistamine, help relieve itchy eyes.

 Prescription Treatments for Allergic Rhinitis

 If over-the-counter medicines aren’t giving you relief, you might need prescription drugs.
 Prescription treatments for allergic rhinitis include: